YehoanatnEzra/color-naming-evolution/README.md

 * Plug in different encoder/decoder strategies (e.g., Gaussian Mixtures).
 * Explore replicator–mutator dynamics with custom mutation rates.
 * Use the codebase to model other semantic domains beyond color.

----

-## Citation

-If you use this code, please cite:

-> Zaslavsky, N., Kemp, C., Regier, T., & Tishby, N. (2018). *Efficient compression in color naming and its evolution*.
-PNAS.

----